 Additional staffing to support the most vulnerable

-Analysis of Pupil Progress data shows that the impact of these interventions for the academic year 2016-17 was that on average, the percentage of Pupil Premium students making at least expected progress equalled the average percentage for the whole school at the end of the school year.
+Analysis of Pupil Progress data shows that the impact of these interventions for the academic year 2017-18 was that on average, the percentage of Pupil Premium students making at least expected progress equalled the average percentage for the whole school at the end of the academic year.